How to make smart financial decisions to afford a home

 In addition, overseas buyers will usually only be able to borrow from mortgage lenders in the region of 55 percent of the purchase price of their intended property.
 If you live in Germany and want to buy an apartment to live in, then the equivalent proportion is 80 per cent.
-Either way, it is likely that you will need a significant down payment, something that will often involve saving up, of course.
+Either way, it is likely that you will need a significant down payment.
+Saving for a downpayment requires significant financial planning. that will often involve saving up, of course.
 That said, no-deposit mortgages are available if you do not have sufficient funds for a down payment.
 Further financial documentation may need to be produced to obtain no-deposit mortgages and specialist advice from an expert broker will often be most beneficial to ensure that the lending on offer is suited to your circumstances.
 Zero-deposit mortgages are helpful but should only be sought by certain types of buyers.

 When you look at your finances prior to buying an apartment in Germany, you need to assess more than the purchase price and the level of savings and equity you may have to cover any down payment.
 You will also need to consider the so-called closing costs associated with such purchases.
 Closing costs are basically the professional fees you will need to pay out.
 These might include structural surveys, mortgage broker fees, legal and registration fees, estate agent's commissions and even mortgage application fees.
 On top of this, you may have some extra costs to bear, such as setting up utilities or payments for removals services.
 Your largest closing cost will be the property tax you must pay when purchasing an apartment in Germany, which varies between federal states.
 In Berlin, the property transfer tax is 6%.